ArduPilot/ardupilot_wiki/dev/source/docs/can-bus.rst

 CAN bus and UAVCAN protocol
 ===========================

-Support for CAN bus messaging in Ardupilot relies on two parts:
+Support for CAN bus messaging in ArduPilot relies on two parts:

 - Hardware CAN bus support that is done with HAL drivers
 - UAVCAN protocol which is responsible for handling all high level work

-CAN bus support in Ardupilot
+CAN bus support in ArduPilot
 ============================

 The base for hardware CAN bus support is located in AP_HAL library and